 Do community-based food security interventions influence use of community services, food security, social integration and health among new users?

 In Canada, hunger jeopardizes the health and well-being of one out of eight households.
-Donations of food banks are a well-known attempt to resolve the problem, but not everyone agrees on their benefit.
+Food bank donations are a well-known attempt to resolve the problem, but not everyone agrees on their benefit.
 Some feel they undermine the movement to adopt policies to fight against poverty, while others see them rather as a bridge to additional community services that help people pull through.
 Who is right?

-The aim of this study is to estimate the long-term effects of food donation programs on food insecurity, social integration, and health, as well as to identify the conditions that facilitate the transition from food donation programs, among new users, to capacity-building programs.
+The aim of this study is to estimate the long-term effects of food donation programs on food insecurity, social integration, and health, as well as to identify the conditions that facilitate the transition from food donation programs to capacity-building programs among new users.
 The study will focus on four regions in Québec: Montréal, Estrie, Lanaudière, and Mauricie-Centre-du-Québec.

 To investigate, our team will conduct a quantitative study of 1,800 new users of 180 community organizations offering food donations.
 We will also conduct qualitative interviews with leaders from these organizations as well as around 40 users to improve our understanding of the various pathways followed by food donation program users.